aisc-org/aisc-model-viewer/src/buckling-double-angle/more-fun.md

-One common application of double angle compression members is as the top chord of an open web steel joist.
+One common application of double-angle compression members is as the top chord of an open web steel joist.
 These members are subjected to combined axial compression and bending moment, and can have slender elements.
 You can learn more about open web steel joists from the